Admitting now

 Week 2–8 (benzos longer)

-Gradual dose reduction under psychiatric supervision.
-Benzodiazepine tapers can span weeks to months — abrupt withdrawal causes seizures.
+Gradual dose reduction under psychiatric supervision. sedative supervised reductions can span weeks to months — abrupt withdrawal causes seizures.

 4. 04